 Michael Gifkins Prize for an Unpublished Novel

-Deadline for applications to be received will be announced soon.
+Deadline for applications to be received will be 31 October.

-The Michael Gifkins Prize for an Unpublished Novel is a new and exciting award for writers holding New Zealand citizenship or who are permanent residents of New Zealand.
+The Michael Gifkins Prize for an Unpublished Novel is an exciting award for writers holding New Zealand citizenship or who are permanent residents of New Zealand.
 The prize, which celebrates the life and work of the writer and agent Michael Gifkins, is open to published and unpublished authors who are invited to enter manuscripts of adult fiction.
 The manuscript must be unpublished and not on submission to another publisher.

 The winner will receive a contract for world rights with Text Publishing and an advance to the value of NZ$10,000.